riryrizkiyah/Labor-Classification/README.md

 # Modelling : Random Forest Classification
 ## Random Forest Modelling
-- Untuk mengetahui metode terbaik pemodelan Random Forest, maka akan dibandingkan antara 3 metode : Original Data, Undersampling, dan Oversampling.
+- To know which sampling method is best used in Random Forest modelling for this data, it will compared 3 types of sampling : Original Data, Undersampling, dan Oversampling.
-- Untuk setiap metode akan dilihat berapa akurasi, presisi, recall dan F1 score nya
+- For each sampling method,  Accuracy, Precision, Recall, and F1 score will be checked.
-- True Positif: Yang diklasifikasi pekerja adalah pekerja
+- True Positive: Classiefied as a worker, is a worker.
-- True Negatif: yang diklasifikasi pengangguran adalah pengangguran
+- True Negative: Classified as an unemployment, is an unemployment.
-- False positif: Yang diklasifikasi pengangguran adalah pekerja
+- False positive: Classified as unemployment, is a worker.
-- False negatif: Yang diklasifikasi pekerja adalah pengangguran
+- False negative: Classified as a worker, is an unemployment.
-- Tujuan model: mengurangi false negatif, maka perlu yang recall nya tinggi
+- The objective of the model is to decrease false negative, means need it needs a model with high Recall score.

 ## Modelling Evaluation
-Metode terbaik dari evaluasi di atas adalah **Random Forest Undersampling** dengan pertimbangan:
+Based on the modelling trial on 3 sampling methods, the best methode is **Random Forest Undersampling** with consideration as follows:
-- F1 nya paling besar diantara 3 metode
+- Highest F1 score nya between 3 sampling methods (0.67)
-- Recall nya paling tinggi (1) sesuai dengan tujuan, yaitu ingin mengurangi false negatif (diklasifikasi pekerja ternyata pengangguran)
+- Highers Recall score (1), allign with the objective: minimize false negative (Classified as a worker, is an unemployment)

 # Summary
 - Age of labour force in Northen Maluku are spread balance in all of the group age, with highest numbers in range 35 yo - 44 yo
 - Education level of labor force dominated by high school Graduate (middle school, high school, and vocational high school)
-- The Unemployment rate consider small
+- The Unemployment rate consider small.
 - Most of the unemployment are in the adjacent age group, dominant by the age between 20 yo - 25 yo.
 - Some of the unemployment are not looking for job either.
-The reasons are vary: already had a job but not start yet; currently preparing a business; but mostly because they feel hopeless that they can get a job
+The reasons are vary: already had a job but not start yet; currently preparing a business; but mostly because they feel hopeless that they can get a job.
-- Unemployment in Northen Maluku dominated by they who had Vocational Highschool education level
+- Unemployment in Northen Maluku dominated by they who had Vocational Highschool education level.
-- Unemployment numbers between middle highschool, highschool and Higher Education level are same
+- Unemployment numbers between middle highschool, highschool and Higher Education level are same.
-- Non Labor force dominated by woman and younger population (15-19) yo
+- Non Labor force dominated by woman and younger population (15-19) yo.
 - Random Forest Classification used to modelling the employment and unemployment in Northen Maluku's Labor Force.
 Undersampaling method shows best evaluation score.